jpoberhauser/jpoberhauser.github.io/_posts/2020-03-22-spp_pool_paper.md

-# Spatial Pyramid Pooling in Deep Convolutional Networks for Visual Recognition
+# Paper Summary: Spatial Pyramid Pooling in Deep Convolutional Networks for Visual Recognition

 This is a summary of an important paper explaining **spatial pyramid pooling**, a technique used in CNN architectures that is said to help with shift invariance in classification tasks.